 Put learning into action and hold an awareness raising event to engage your local MP or elected representative on climate change, reach out to the local press or tell WWF about what your school is doing.
-The pack contents explain how you could do this with letter templates, top tips etc.
+This pack explains how you could do this with letter templates and top tips.